FAForever/fa/setup/readme.md

 <dt> I have no .nx5 files. </dt>
 <dd> Launch a game with the client using FAF Develop as your game type. </dd>

+<dt> My moholog settings keep resetting </dt>
+<dd> This is done on purpose - you will need to enable debug facilities to prevent this.
+See the section on running multiple instances. </dd>
 </dl>